-This interview with musician and composer, Philip B. Calder, will help you discern between good music and what might be called noise for the soul
+This interview with musician and composer, Philip B. Calder, will help you discern between good music and what might be called noise that disturbs the order of the soul.

 From a Catholic perspective, discover why good music is a reflection of the order God created.